-Balancing College and Personal Responsibilities
+Activity 8 Balancing College and Personal Responsibilities

 1. In terms of scheduling your time, how is your City Tech experience different from your previous educational experience?
 How have you made your college education your new "full-time job"?

 2. How do the classwork and assignments that you are working on now compare to schoolwork you had previously?

+3. Identify three responsibilities that might create obstacles to your progress in college.

+- a. - b.

-3. a.
-Identify three responsibilities that might create obstacles to your progress in college. b. С. 4.
-What strategies can you use to deal with each of the obstacles listed above?
+4. What strategies can you use to deal with each of the obstacles listed above?
 What changes have you made?

-I'm So Excited!
-Well, OK...Not Always (Course Preferences)
+1. Which course are you most excited about taking this semester?
+Why?

+2. Review the syllabus for the course identified above.
+Which activities do you look forward to the most?
+What do you think you will gain from those activities?

+3. What activities have you done, either in school or outside of school, that relate to this course or subject matter?

+4. Which course are you least eager to take this semester?
+Why?

 5. Often what is unfamiliar is what we say we "don't like."
 Do you really dislike the course, or is the subject just unfamiliar?
 Are you afraid of failing?
 What strategy will you use to master this course material?
-6. Which tooks have you affate this rise this close?
-How might have a said this?

 6. Which tasks have you put off tackling in this class?
 How might you avoid this?

-Activity 10 Unravel Snags in Your Study Skills 1.
-How did you use your scheduled study time in the past week?
+Activity 10 Unravel Snags in Your Study Skills

+1. How did you use your scheduled study time in the past week?

 2. In assignments and tests, what types of mistakes are you consistently making?
 What can you do to change this pattern?

 3. How far in advance have you started assignments or prepared for tests?
 Does your pattern vary by course?

-The Good and the Bad: Using Instructor Feedback
+Activity 11 The Good and the Bad: Using Instructor Feedback